-Obama to tout auto turnaround
+Obama to tout auto turnaround in annual speech

 President Barack Obama will use his sixth State of the Union address Tuesday to tout the resurgent auto industry.